rubyatscale/singed/README.md

 }
 ```

-You can also skip opening speedscope automatically:
+You can also skip opening speedscope in a browser automatically:

 ```ruby
 flamegraph(open: false) {